rom1nux/mtkimg/readme.txt

 A - INTRODUCTION

-  MTKIMG is a simple and portable utility to manage MTK Android ROM image file like boot.img or recovery.img.
+  MTKIMG is a simple and portable utility to manage MTK Android ROM image file like boot.img, recovery.img or logo.bin.

   Characteristics :

    * Write in C, open-source.
-   * Portable (Linux, Cygwin, Windows, dont have MAC).
+   * Portable : Linux, Cygwin, Windows (MAC is currently under port).
    * Only one executable for unpack/repack.
+   * Support unpack/repack boot.img and recovery.img.
+   * Support unpack logo.bin (repack is currently under development)
    * Keep the original image size at repack time.
    * Automatic ramdisk decompression.
    * Option to keep or remove MTK headers.